Psycho (franchise): Psycho III (1986)

 At that moment, Tracy arrives at the motel and tries to find Maureen.
 She enters the house only to find her lying dead on the couch of the living room which is filled with lit candles.
 Then she sees Norman dressed as "Mother", holding a knife, and tries to flee.
 She tries to reason with Norman by explaining his family history: Emma Spool, who was in fact his aunt, was in love with Norman's father, but he married her sister, Norma, instead.
 Mrs. Spool, having serious psychological problems, kidnapped Norman when he was a baby after she killed Mr. Bates, believing Norman was the child "she should have had with him".
 She discovers Mrs. Spool's corpse in the bedroom, and Norman takes off his mother's dress.
 "Mother" orders him to kill Tracy, and when Norman raises the knife, he instead brutally attacks "Mother", dismembering her preserved remains.
 The last scene shows Sheriff Hunt taking Norman to his squad car, with Father Brian and Tracy following behind.
-Hunt informs Norman that they may never let him out of the institution again, Norman replies, "But I'll be free… I'll finally be free".
+Hunt informs Norman that they may never let him out of the institution again, while Norman replies, "But I'll be free… I'll finally be free".
 Norman, sitting silently in the back of the squad car on the way to the institution, enjoys his victory over his mother by caressing a trophy: the severed hand of Mrs. Spool.
 He smiles sardonically as the screen fades to black and the credits roll.